 Every business owner needs cheerleaders because we certainly face times of challenge and difficulty.
 During those rough patches, I recognize that I have many people who are on my side and are eager and willing to help me build this success story.
 I’ve benefitted tremendously through the years from peer advisory groups, including Women Presidents’ Organization and EO (Entrepreneurs Organization).
 There are so many fantastic learning opportunities outside of the traditional classroom.
 I gained access to great speakers and mentors, and I also built a peer group of like-minded entrepreneurs.
 These resources have made a tremendous difference in my development as a business leader and have contributed significantly to the company’s accelerated growth in recent years.

 Would you believe that our #1 competitor is roughly 100 times our size?
 I was initially terrified about how we could compete with such a giant!
 But, I knew we were more nimble, so we focused on adaptability and speed as advantages that we held.
 To grow efficiently and to manage the extreme seasonality of our business, we gathered insights from others in related industries and built our own production models and operational software including complex licensing and royalty tracking tools.
-We spearheaded an “out-the-door-in-fewer-than-five-days” manufacturing mindset and overhauled our entire website.
+We spearheaded a highly competitive manufacturing turnaround time and overhauled our entire website.
 Today, we lead the industry in online traffic, providing a co-branded online store for each of our partner affiliates where consumers can customize their diploma frames and see exactly what they will look like before purchasing.